-The Nominating Committee, which is composed of the following directors: John C. Argue (Chairman), R. Stanton Avery, F. Daniel Frost, Charles D. Miller and Richard M. Ferry, met once during 1993.
+The Nominating Committee, which is composed of the following directors: John C. Argue (Chairman), F. Daniel Frost, Charles D. Miller and Richard M. Ferry, met once during 1995.
 The functions of the Nominating Committee are to review the qualifications of candidates for board membership, to review the status of a director when his or her principal position and/or primary affiliation changes, to recommend to the Board of Directors candidates for election by stockholders at annual meetings, to recommend candidates to fill vacancies in directorships, to recommend to the Board of Directors the removal of a director, if in the Company's best interest, and to make recommendations to the Board of Directors concerning selection, tenure, retirement, and composition of the Board of Directors.
 Stockholders desiring to make recommendations concerning new directors must submit the candidate's name, together with biographical information and the candidate's written consent to nomination, to: Secretary, Nominating Committee of the Board of Directors, Avery Dennison Corporation, 150 North Orange Grove Boulevard, Pasadena, California 91103.
-Stockholders wishing to nominate new directors for election at an annual meeting must identify their nominee(s) to the Nominating Committee by notice in writing received by such committee 30 to 60 days before the meeting (or, if less than 40 days' notice or public disclosure of the meeting date is given, within 10 days after such notice was mailed or publicly disclosed), including therein (i) as to each such nominee, all information required by Regulation 14A under the Securities Act of 1934, as amended ("1934 Act"), including the nominee's written consent to being named in the proxy statement and to serve as a director if elected, and (ii) the nominating stockholder's name and record address, and class and number of shares of Company stock owned.
+Stockholders wishing to nominate new directors for election at an annual meeting must comply with the requirements described under the heading "GENERAL -- Stockholder Proposals" on p.
+29.

-The Strategic Planning Committee, which is composed of the following directors: Charles D. Miller (Chairman), Frank V. Cahouet, F. Daniel Frost, John C. Argue, Peter W. Mullin, Richard M. Ferry, Philip M. Neal, and John B. Slaughter, met once in 1993.
+The Strategic Planning Committee, which is composed of the following directors: Charles D. Miller (Chairman), Frank V. Cahouet, F. Daniel Frost, John C. Argue, Peter W. Mullin, Richard M. Ferry, Philip M. Neal, and John B. Slaughter, met once during 1995.
 The functions of the Strategic Planning Committee are to review the Company's long-term strategic plan, objectives, programs, and proposed acquisition candidates and divestitures; to review steps being taken to improve shareholder value; and to make recommendations to the Board of Directors on any of these matters.

-The Executive Committee, which is composed of the following directors: H. Russell Smith (Chairman), R. Stanton Avery, F. Daniel Frost, Charles D. Miller, Lawrence R. Tollenaere and Philip M. Neal, did not meet during 1993.
+The Executive Committee, which is composed of the following directors: F. Daniel Frost (Chairman), Charles D. Miller, Lawrence R. Tollenaere and Philip M. Neal, did not meet during 1995.
 The function of the Executive Committee is to act on an interim basis for the full Board and to report all such actions to the Board for ratification at its next meeting.